 Every community has its share of fundraising events, which often pick up steam this time of year when the weather improves, including things like walkathons and short races.
 The added bonus is that you can also promote health and fitness with your kids.
 Even if you're not able to participate, though, the event coordinators are always eager for volunteers to hand out water and snacks.

 The list of schools, community centers, medical organizations, and faith-based groups that need help should provide opportunities for everyone.
 These can be great opportunities to spend time with your kids and let them see your example firsthand.
 Even if you lack time, however, these groups almost always need funds, which still allows you to teach your kids about the various causes.

-At Adventure to Fitness, we work with thousands of schools, community centers, and medical groups every day.
-Our team is constantly energized by the examples that we see.
-Despite sometimes huge differences in geography or socioeconomic levels, the one constant is that they're all focused on ways to improve the health and education of our kids.
-I'm absolutely positive that nearly every one of these groups would welcome your help, whether it's your family's time and efforts or simply financially.
-By helping the next generation of kids, each one of us can make a huge difference over our lifetime!
+Adventure to Fitness works with thousands of schools, community centers, and medical groups every day who constantly provide examples of making a difference.
+Despite huge differences in geography or socioeconomic levels, the one constant is that these groups all focus on ways to improve the health and education of our kids.
+Without a doubt, nearly every one of these groups would welcome your help, whether that's your family's time and efforts or a simple donation.
+By helping the next generation of kids, each one of us can make a huge difference.